HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

  - HOUR
  - EMAIL

+**Note** : you should prefix the identifier of the setting key (the attribute "id") with the app's name, in order to avoid collisions with keys in others apps ; so to guaranty uniqueness.
+If the key is not unique an exception is raised at start.

 In ``my_project/beavers/populate.py``, we now create the related instance of ``SettingValue``, and we set its default value: ::